decarcerateutah/decarcerateutah.github.io/_posts/2021-05-03-defund-slcpd-demands-details-resources.md

 The Organized Crime Unit uses a variety of operations that “aim to interdict prostitution, underage beer sales, park lewdness, gambling, and other related crimes.”
 In many industries—like sex work, drug use, and alcohol sales—decriminalization is a practical choice that reduces police power and allows for individual autonomy in career choices.
 Instead of arrests and assaults that fuel the trauma and life disruption of jails and the court system, which further marginalize economically disadvantaged residents, our city could provide workplace protections and harm reduction resources.
 Further, through decriminalization, we can provide safety and protection without the expensive licensing and regulations that legalization requires.

 [Read our post](https://www.decarcerateutah.org/2020/07/03/sex-workers-fight-for-liberation.html) about how decriminalization is the only way forward to lift sex workers out of harm’s way.

+{% include image.html
+  filename="/images/2- Decrim Sex work.jpeg"
+  alt="collage with text that says decriminalize sex work" width="70%"
+%}

 **Cut $47 million of the funding for the Operations Unit to $23.5 million, and reduce the size from 419 FTEs to 209.
 Prioritize cuts to the K9 Unit, Community Intelligence Unit, Gang Unit, Social Worker Partnership and Homeless Outreach Service Team, and the Crisis Intervention Team.
 In addition, reduce the number of police on patrol units, which are geographically based but driven by CompStat data.